biolab/orange3/doc/widgets/data/save.md

 Description
 -----------

-**Save** widget considers a data set provided in the input channel and saves it to a data file with the specified name.
+**Save Data** widget considers a data set provided in the input channel and saves it to a data file with the specified name.
 It can save the data as both tab-delimited and comma-separated files.